 You can find the Settings under the application menu.
-You can activate the backup-system here, change the folder of the backup-system or change the language of the program.
+You can activate the backup-system here, change the folder for backups or change the language of the program.
 If you change the latter you will be asked to restart the program to let the change take effect.
 Furthermore you can change the chess pieces here.